nova-collective/agora/README.md

 * **a Tor network for blockchain transactions**, to prevent network analysis and the revelation of IP addresses of origin (layer 0 solution);
 * **an implementation of a Zk-SNARKS protocol for the Ethereum smart contracts**, with the help of ZoKrates (layer 1 solution);

+# How Agora Works in a nutshell

+Agora is a **dApp composed by a web front end and a backed** composed by an application server and a database.
+The backend interacts with the underliyng public Ethreum network.
+The application provides two types of users:

+* **Admin users**: access the admin area and they can create a manage an election;
+* **Voter users**: they can register to the plaform as voters, they can vote, and check if the vote is correctly registered on the blockchain network;

+The homepage is accessible to everyone, in the home page is possible to consult the results of the elections.

+The admin user creates an election. **The election is a smart contract deployed on the blockchain**.

+In order to vote, the Voter must be owner of a **Digital Electoral Card**, **a smart contract deployed on the blockchain and is releases by a third party authority to each individual with vote rights**.
+The Electronic Electoral card gives the right to vote, the voter uses the Electornic Digital Voting card private key to sign and cast the vote.

+The Agora platorm, with the support of the smart contracts methods, checks the Digital Voting Cards data and the election data in order to allow the user to vote.
+**After the user casts the vote, The election metadata are "stamped" to the Digital Voting card, this prevents a Voter to vote more than one time**.

 # Works References